GOVERNOR

 100 Community Place, Crownsville, Maryland, July 2016.
 Photo by Diane F. Evartt.

 On January 17, 2020, the Governor reformed the Office of Crime Control and Prevention to include functions of the Governor's Office for Children, and renamed the Office of Crime Control and Prevention as the Governor's Office of Crime Prevention, Youth, and Victim Services (Executive Order 01.01.2020.01).
 In March 2020, those changes were authorized by statute by the General Assembly (Chapter 11, Acts of 2020; Code Human Services Article, sec.
 8-402).
 On January 17, 2024, the Governor rescinded Executive Order 01.01.2020.01, and removed the Division of Children and Youth from the Governor's Office of Crime Prevention, Youth, and Victim Services to re-establish the Governor's Office for Children (Executive Order 01.01.2024.05).
-Effective July 1, 2024, the General Assembly authorized the Governor's Office for Children by statute (Chapter 408, Acts of 2024).
+Effective July 1, 2024, the General Assembly authorized the Governor's Office for Children by statute (Chapter 408, Acts of 2024; Chapter 735, Acts of 2024).

 FINANCE & OPERATIONS